 Tso was utterly ruthless.
 He smashed the Taiping rebels in four provinces, put down an unrelated revolt called the Nian Rebellion, then marched west and reconquered Chinese Turkestan from Muslim rebels… [From Washington Post article reproduced in Wired New York]

 Yet, it appears that he did not invent this chicken dish nor was it named after him.
 It would seem that General Cho’s chicken is a pretty recent concoction (none too original at that) by a Hunan chef and it first appeared in New York City in the 1970s.
 At least, that’s one of the theories.
 A cookbook author, “Eileen Yin-Fei Lo states in her book The Chinese Kitchen that the dish originates from a simple Hunan chicken dish, and that the reference to Zongtang in Zuo Zongtang chicken was not a reference to Zuo Zongtang’s given name, but rather a reference to the homonym zongtang, meaning ‘ancestral meeting hall’.”

 Interesting but who the heck cares, really?
 Suffice to say that the dish is delicious and easy to make.

 - 1 and 1/2 tablespoons Chinese rice wine

 - 1 and 1/2 tablespoons rice vinegar

 - 1 tablespoon sugar

 - Add the chicken to the prepared marinade.
 Mix well.
 Cover the bowl and keep in the fridge for a few hours.

-- Transfer to a platter and garnish with onion leaves or cilantro, or both.
+- Transfer to a platter and garnish with scallions or cilantro, or both.
 Serve at once.